 With more than 75 Western industry vendors, including its top makers and trend setters, the expo showcased exclusive looks and products.

 Now, the RFWA Expo is a marquee part of the annual Western experience that takes place in Las Vegas every December.
-Its success in Sin City has led to its expansion to the Big Apple.
-In addition to its annual show in downtown Las Vegas, RFWA will premier new annual trends in New York City, beginning June 2020.

 The Plaza sits in the heart of Downtown Las Vegas and on the first train depot and auction site in Las Vegas, which was built by the San Pedro-Los Angeles-Salt Lake Railroad in 1905.
 Senator William A. Clark of Montana and his brother, J. Ross Clark, were co-founders of the railroad, and the brothers sold their interest to Union Pacific in 1921.